Gary-Burke/quizmaster/README.md

 - `google.oauth2.service_account`: used for the Google Sheets API credentials
 - `shuffle from random`: used to randomize the order of questions in the list
 - `colorama`: used for including color in the terminal
+- `re`: used to check and limit user input

 ## Agile Development Process